-The first experiment we ran was a traditional acceptability judgment task, where we assessed the general preferences of French L1 adult speakers with regard to the three main interrogative variants found in corpus data (Adli, 2015; Hamlaoui, 2009; Thiberge, Badin, & Liégeois, 2021).
+The first experiment we conducted was an acceptability judgment task in which we assessed the general preferences of adult French L1 speakers with respect to the three main interrogative variants found in the corpus data (Adli, 2015; Hamlaoui, 2009; Thiberge, Badin, & Liégeois, 2021).
 This was our first experimental factor, TYPE, with three levels (fronting, fronting with inversion and in situ).
 We added a FORMALITY factor, in which we contrasted formal to informal contexts.
-The manipulation of both these factors was meant to reflect the variability found for example in Thiberge, Badin, and Liégeois (2021), with a design allowing for a more systematic approach to the alternation phenomenon.
-Here, we anticipated an effect of TYPE consistent with previous findings (fronting-withinversion sentences yielding higher acceptability ratings than both other types).
-As for FORMALITY we hypothesized, based on the corpus data mentioned above, that the difference between fronting-with-inversion sentences on the one hand and both fronting and in situ sentences would be smaller in informal contexts.
+The manipulation of both these factors was meant to reflect the variability found, for example, in Thiberge, Badin, and Liégeois (2021), with a design allowing for a more systematic approach to the alternation phenomenon.
+Here, we anticipated an effect of TYPE consistent with previous findings (fronting-with-inversion sentences yielding higher acceptability ratings than the other two types).
+For FORMALITY we hypothesized, based on the corpus data mentioned above, that the difference between fronting-with-inversion sentences on the one hand and both fronting and in situ sentences would be smaller in informal contexts.
 We also integrated a binary AGE parameter into the analysis (participants younger than 30 vs. older than 30) to explore whether our results could parallel those from the corpus data, where different age groups exhibited different linguistic preferences in contexts that differ in terms of formality.
+4